-The registry at registry.terraform.io only hosts public modules, but most organizations have some modules that can't, shouldn't, or don't need to be public.
+The Terraform Registry at registry.terraform.io hosts public modules and providers, but most organizations use modules or providers that cannot or do not need to be publicly available.

-You can load private modules directly from version control and other sources, but those sources don't support version constraints or a browsable marketplace of modules, both of which are important for enabling a producers-and-consumers content model in a large organization.
+You can load private modules directly from version control and other sources, but those methods do not support version constraints or a browsable marketplace, both of which are important for enabling a producers-and-consumers content model in a large organization.
 You will benefit from a private registry if your teams need access to a common list of providers and modules.

 »Other Private Registries